Medical transition options

 Hormone Blockers:

-Under 18s: Please note the GIDS service is undergoing a period of significant change which impacts their procedures for prescribing blockers.
-Please click here to read their Interim Service Specification released June 2023
+Under 18s: Please note the GIDS service is undergoing a period of significant change which significantly impacts their procedures for prescribing blockers.
+Please click here to read their Service Specifications.

 These suppress the body’s natural sex hormones: